konradszejgiec/fastshop/README.md

 To run the app follow these steps:

 1. Clone the repo to your machine.
 2. Install dependecies.
-Type command "npm istall" (pay attention for good directory in cli).
+Type command "npm install" (pay attention for good directory in cli).
 3. Run the application with command: "node app.js" (pay attention for good directory in cli).
 4. Open the localhost on port 3000.